Lemeshevskaya/cv-app/README.md

 The coverage report and the corresponding HTML code is generated in coverage/lcov-report/index.html \

 ## Deployment
-There are many hosting and deployment services available online that can run your React app from a remote server, like Firebase, Netlify, Heroku, GitLab Pages.
+There are many hosting and deployment services available online that can run your React app from a remote server, as Firebase, Netlify, Heroku, GitLab Pages.

 ### `npm run build`